 All sites are located close to the main highway.
-There is scope for introducing sustainable drainage systems (SuDS) that reduce surface water run-off from development and thereby offer the potential to reduce the severity of future flooding.
-Feedback from Southern Water indicates that, though limited sewer flooding has been recorded, there are parts of the village where capacity may be insufficient and new development would need to connect to the sewerage system at the nearest point of adequate capacity.
+There is scope for introducing sustainable drainage systems (SUDS) that reduce surface water run-off from development and thereby offer the potential to reduce the severity of future flooding.
+Feedback from Southern Water indicates that, though limited sewer flooding has been recorded, there are parts of the village to the north where sewer reinforcements would be required.
 Other infrastructure provision will need to comply with Policy CNP 22.

-Table 5 - Identified potential from PHLAA sites
+Table 4 - Identified potential from PHLAA sites